AzureAD/azure-activedirectory-library-for-android/docs/Automation/firebase.md

 ### (Skip this if you've already done this) How to get access to the KeyVault where Client Secret is stored:

 1. Go to myaccess/
 2. Click on request access
 3. Request permissions from one of the following groups:

-   a.
-If a member of the Identity org, request read-write permissions from `tm-msidlabs-int`
+   * If a member of the Identity org, request read-write permissions from `tm-msidlabs-int`

-   b.
-If outside the Identity org, request read access to `TM-MSIDLABS-DevKV`
+   * If outside the Identity org, request read access to `TM-MSIDLABS-DevKV`
 6. You can also reach out to `msidlabint@microsoft.com` to ask them for a rushed approval
 7. After access has been approved, wait for 2-24 hours for changes to be effective.

 ### How to get Firebase username and password: